What is ADA compliance? What does ADA compliance mean for websites?

 Now that you know the meaning of ADA compliance, let’s talk about becoming ADA compliant.

-When it comes to ADA compliance, the go-to recommendation revolves around the WCAG 2.0 guidelines.
+When it comes to ADA compliance on websites, the go-to recommendation revolves around the WCAG 2.0 guidelines.
 This resource outlines several recommendations or goals for making your website ADA accessible to users across the U.S.

 The core principles that guide WCAG include: